seam/migration/open18_java_ee_6/migration_steps.rst

 Java EE 6 had a few new additions to the platform, two of them combining to formally standardize dependency injection for the Enterprise Edition of Java.
-These two JSRs are JSR 330, which defines the annotations used for injection, and JSR 299 which defines how dependency resolution and injection works, scopes for the platform similar to what Seam 2 provided, and possibly the most important of all: extensibility for the platform.
+These two JSRs are `JSR 330 <http://jcp.org/en/jsr/summary?id=330>`_, which defines the annotations used for injection, and `JSR 299
+<http://jcp.org/en/jsr/summary?id=299>`_ which defines how dependency resolution
+and injection works, scopes for the platform similar to what Seam 2 provided, and possibly the most important of all: extensibility for the platform.
 These two specifications were developed with input from authors of other dependency injection solutions in Java such as Spring, Guice, and Seam

 With these specifications at least two features of Seam 2 had become part of the platform.
 Also many of the features Seam 2 had for working JSF also became part